tecnopolis-ve/docker-php/README.md

-Docker compose for php5 and php7
+# Docker-compose for php5 and php7

 This includes the most commons php extensions.

 Feel free to use, fork or praise it.